-Co mponent Assessment Reason the Performance Measure Was Adopted 1.
-Replacement of Reserves and Resources Depletion (40%) Assessed over the period 1 July 2015 to 30 June 2018.
-Reserves replacement and Resources replacement are each weighted 50% in assessing performance against this measure.
-Vesting will be straight line pro-rating based on the proportion of replacement of depletion up to 100% when depletion is replaced in full.
-Excess replacement of one can be applied to offset the shortfall of another, provided the total reward for one does not exceed 150%.
-The Reserves and Resources measure is stated and calculated on a "per share basis" over the duration of the performance period.
-Resources include Measured and Indicated, but not Inferred.
-Newcrest has a substantial reserves base.
+Component Assessment Reason the Performance Measure Was Adopted Replacement of Reserves Resources Depletion (40) to 30 June 2018.
+Reserves replacement and Resource replacement are each weighted 50% assessing performance against the measure.
+Vesting will be straight line pro-rational contents.
 However, replacing depletion is critical to the long-term future of the Company.
 Calculation of reserves and resources is undertaken in compliance with the Australian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves 2012 Edition (JORC Code), which provides integrity to the calculations.
-2. Organisational Health (20%) This component is assessed on the basis of improvement in the scores achieved in the Organisation Health Index Scores survey results.
-Survey results from a survey in Q1 or Q2 in the 2017 calendar year compared against the Baseline (Q1, 2014 calendar year survey) Threshold = 50th percentile Target = 60th percentile Maximum = 70th percentile Percentile outcome in the 2017 calendar year to be a linear interpolation of the above scale.
-Organisational Health is how an organisation aligns itself, executes with excellence, and renews itself to sustainably achieve performance aspirations.
+2. Organisational Health (20 - This component is assessed on the basis of improvement in the score achieved in the Organisation Heal Index Scores survey results. - Survey results from a survey in Q1 Q2 in the 2017 calendar ye compared against the Baseline (Q2014 calendar year survey) - Threshold = 50th percentile - Target = 60th percentile - Maximum = 70th percentile - Percentile outcome in the 20-calendar year to be a line interpolation of the above scale. es organisation aligns itself, executes with excellence, and renews itself to sustainably achieve performance aspirations.
 The Organisational Health Index is a validated survey instrument prepared by external providers and designed to measure organisational outcomes and the practices used to drive those outcomes.
 The initial focus was on improving the four priority practice areas of: Employee Involvement, Bottom Up Innovation, Personal Ownership and Operational Discipline.
-In the 2016 financial year, based on survey results and input from sites, three additional priority practices were added: Shared Vision, Inspirational Leaders and Talent Development.
-3. Diversity (20%) Achievement of two equally weighted Diversity measures to be assessed separately: Increase the representation of women in management Levels 2 to 4 to at least 18% by 31 December 2017.
-50% will vest if the representation is 16% at 31 December 2017, 100% will vest if the representation is 18% by 31 December 2017 with straight-line pro-rating between 16% and 18%.
-50% of women in Level 3 and 4 roles as at 31 December 2017 will have completed or be participating in a leadership development program to achieve 100% vesting.
-These measures are designed to increase the representation of women in leadership roles at Newcrest and to deliver a larger pool of women from which Newcrest can identify and develop future senior leaders.
-The intent of the measures is to improve gender diversity at Newcrest, the first focus in building a diverse and inclusive environment, where each perso fully contributes to Newcrest's high-performance no-nonsense culture.
-Different backgrounds and perspectives help find better ways to solve problems attract and retain the best people, explore, develop and produce more gold safely and profitably, and help make Newcrest a better place to work.
-Key priorities include establishing appropriate sitelevel gender diversity targets, as well as agreeing site-level and group-level actions to improve attraction, development and retention of women at Newcrest, including to shift mindsets and behaviours.
-4. Growth (20%) Board assessment of progress made by Management in progressing and/or realising organic and new growth options, improving the growth profile of the business and improving the Introduced to ensure a broader focus on a number of other key strategic growth initiatives to drive long term business performance and sustainability.
+In the 2016 financial year.
+3. Diversity (20%) Achievement of two equally weighted Diversity measures to be assessed separately: - Increase the representation of women in management Levels 2 to 4 to at least 18% by 31 December 2017. - 50% will vest if the representation is 16% at 31 December 2017, - 100% will vest if the representation is 18% by 30 December 2017 with straight-limpro-rating between 16% are 18%. - 50% of women in Level 3 and 4 roles as at 31 December 2017 will have completed or be participating in leadership development program achieve 100% vesting. the representation of women in leadership roles at Newcrest and to deliver a larger pool of women from which Newcrest can identify and develop future senior leaders.
+The intent of the measures is to improve gender diversity at Newcrest, the first focus in building a diverse and inclusive environment, where each person fully contributes to Newcrest's high-performance no-nonsense culture.
+Different backgrounds and perspectives help find better ways to solve problems, attract and retain the best people, explore, develop and produce more gold safely and profitably, and help make Newcrest a better place to work.
+Key priorities include establishing

+Component Assessment Reason the Performance Measure Was Adopted 4.
+Growth (20%) Board assessment of progress made by Management in progressing and/or realising organic and new growth options, improving the growth profile of the business and improving the quality of the asset portfolio.
+Introduced to ensure a broader focus on a number of other key strategic growth initiatives to drive long term business performance and sustainability.